3loka/minion-chat/8-observability/README.md

-# Part 3: Consul Integration
+# Part 8: Platform Integration: To prod and beyond 🚀

 ## Overview
 This part introduces Consul for service discovery, and fault tollerance for HelloService and ResponseService.